zombitron/zombitron-example/readme.md

 and ``` control + c ``` to stop

 ## ON SMARTPHONE OR TABLET
-The cmd line should display the avalable interfaces you can connect you devices to :)
+The cmd line should display the avalaible interfaces you can connect you devices to :)

 ## IOS < 13
 On IOS < 13 you need to install the certificate